Record Format

 Datalayout content blocks, commonly referred to as datalayouts, are DataLayout

-objects that hold containers of POD values and strings.
+objects, which are containers of POD values and strings.
 If you have never seen a DataLayout

 definition, look at the MyDataLayout